 Are your Marketing, Sales, and Service Teams Connected?

 We all hear about the sales need and market alignment for more efficient deal closings.
-But service is the other and crucial puzzle piece, unlike olden days.
+But service is the other and crucial puzzle piece, unlike the olden days.
 Businesses today are competing for customer experience, and by collaborating and working together using all these, brands can provide customers an intelligent, consistent experience across all touchpoints.

 A recent report from “State of the Connect Customer” stated that 75% of consumers expect organizations to offer a constant experience wherever they engage with them.
 Customers want recognition and familiarity in every interaction.
 Connecting this data from each team to form a single, shared view of the customer, and can deliver connected experiences making the sales cycle moves faster.